BaraqFi/FindBridge/README.md

 ## 📞 Support

-For support, email support@findbridge.com or create an issue in the repository.
+For support, email me or create an issue in the repository.

 ---

-**Note**: This is a demonstration project showcasing cross-chain bridge aggregation capabilities.
-All data is currently mock data for UI/UX demonstration purposes.